TobikoData/sqlmesh/docs/concepts/macros.md

 FROM table
 ```

-In this code each data value is being used in two distinct ways.
+In this code each number is being used in two distinct ways.
 For example, `4` is being used:
-1. As a literal value in `favorite_number = 4`
+1. As a literal numeric value in `favorite_number = 4`
 2. As part of a column name in `favorite_4`

-We first describe each of these uses separately.
+We describe each of these uses separately.

-For the literal value, `@EACH` substitutes in the exact value that is passed in the brackets, *including quotes*.
+For the literal numeric value, `@EACH` substitutes in the exact value that is passed in the brackets, *including quotes*.
 For example, consider this query similar to the `CASE WHEN` example above:

 ```sql linenums="1"
 SELECT